TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 He never considered that I might like guys.

 And anyway, why would he ask me about all that?
 I wasn't there to talk about relationships.
 I didn't want to.
-But I trusted that it was for a good reason.
-After all, he already helped me so much in other ways.
+But I trusted he had a good reason.
+After all... he helped me in other ways.

 ## Do you masturbate?